knmcguire/crazyflie_ros2_multiranger/README.md

 The latter is depended on where you have the simulation models stored.

+> You might need to enter the full path for sourcing, so with `/home/USER/...` if you get a 'file not found' error.

 ### Simulated Crazyflie with simple mapper and teleop

 To run the simulation with the simple mapper while controlling in with teleop run: